Voces y Caras: Latinx Communities of North Florida [

 applied setting and to visibilize the Hispanic/Latinx community in our area.
 However,

-the benefits for students and for myself have gone beyond those initial objectives.
+the benefits for students and for myself have gone beyond those objectives.
+Since

-Since the beginning, students have expressed that the project has impacted them in
+the beginning, students have expressed that the project has impacted them in ways

-ways I had not anticipated.
-For some, these benefits have been practical, and for
+I had not anticipated.
+For some, these benefits have been practical, and for many,

 In terms of practical outcomes, Voces y Caras has provided a way for several to complete internships and honors capstone requirements.